inspiraluna/profilePage/README.md

 - download CV as PDF (siehe footer im PDF)

 ##BUGS
+- (webcall) if user registers on phone it does not update the users dropdown
+- (webcall) own registered username should not be displayed in calling dropdown
+- (home) text should be formatted with linebreaks and maybe even other formatting
+	- replace text editor with html editor
-- appear does not exist in home section for skills
+- (it-skills) appear does not exist in home section for skills

 ##Nice2Have
+- send location of mobile to server - in order to display it in widget and elsewhere
-- port current java webrtc implementation to a meteorjs version
+- port current java webrtc implementation to a meteorjs version old stuff - please proof!
 - make already edited texts editable (what exactly?!)
 - improve delete of hobbies (* at the wrong position)
 - make nicer links to SocialMedia